 - 3 Also inspect the holes in the basin floor to be sure they are free from debris.
+Remove the upper pads in order to inspect the holes in the mid-level basin floor.
 Reinstall the basin covers when inspection is complete.